awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

    1. For **Name**, enter a unique name for your Fargate profile\.

    1. For **Pod execution role**, choose the pod execution role to use with your Fargate profile\.
 Only the IAM roles with the `eks-fargate-pods.amazonaws.com` service principal are shown\.
 If you don't see any roles listed, you must create one\.
-For more information, see [Pod execution role](pod-execution-role.md)\.
+For more information, see [Amazon EKS pod execution IAM role](pod-execution-role.md)\.

    1. For **Subnets**, choose the subnets to use for your pods\.
 By default, all subnets in your cluster's VPC are selected\.
 Only private subnets are supported for pods that are running on Fargate\.
 You must deselect any public subnets\.